-Though self-care is crucial for all individuals to practice, it’s especially important for employees to feel supported as they navigate the way crisis impacts unique parts of their identities.
+Though self-care is crucial for all individuals to practice, it’s imperative for employees to feel supported as they navigate the way crisis impacts unique parts of their identities.
 Situations can greatly and uniquely impact people of certain demographics (race, gender identity, sexual orientation) or people with certain responsibilities (parents, caregivers).

-As you navigate your own journey and response during these trying times, here are some resources to help support your own physical and emotional wellbeing:
+As you navigate your journey and response during these trying times, here are some resources to help support your own physical and emotional wellbeing: